 Mr. Smith previously served on the board of directors of Aspire Health, a healthcare company that specializes in providing an extra layer of support to patients facing a serious illness; MedCenterDisplay, a company that installs and owns digital health networks in hospitals and other provider settings; and Myomo (NYSE:MYO), a medical device company that has developed an IP-protected custom myoelectric elbow orthotic device that enables individuals afflicted with stroke and other neuromuscular conditions to self-initiate and control movement of a partially paralyzed arm using their own muscle signals.

 Prior to his involvement with MGP, Mr. Smith held a long and distinguished career in the wireless and tech spaces.
 After receiving an MBA from the University of Chicago, Mr. Smith began his career at Procter & Gamble and PepsiCo in brand management and advertising.
-After eight years in packaged goods marketing, Mr. Smith transitioned into tech.
+After eight years in packaged goods marketing, Mr. Smith transitioned into technology.
 First, in the early days of wireless, Mr. Smith served at Verizon (formally GTE); prior to the merger creating Verizon, all U.S. operating areas reported to him.
 In early 2000, Mr. Smith moved to Silicon Valley, where he was the EVP/GM and Chief Marketing Officer with Excite@Home.
 In Silicon Valley, Mr. Smith gained experience in media/content and internet technology/infrastructure.
-Mr. Smith moved home to Tennessee in 2002 with Asurion as EVP/CMO.
+Mr. Smith moved home to TN in 2002 with Asurion as EVP/CMO.
 He led the relocation of Asurion’s headquarters from Silicon Valley to Nashville.

 Mrs. Graham joined MGP in 2011 and is responsible for managing and tracking financial transactions, documentation, and relevant tax data and forms, as well as future potential investments.
 Prior to joining MGP, Mrs. Graham held over two decades of accounting experience, most recently including serving as the Bookkeeper for AKG Acoustics, U.S. in Nashville, TN.